Impact

 Is The E-Waste Column an EdTech solution?

-The educational solutions and learning tools provided by The E-Waste Column, The E-Waste Newsletter, and The E-Waste Database take the form of a digital news outlet and e-learning platform.
+The educational solutions and learning tools provided by The E-Waste Column, The E-Waste Newsletter, the E-Waste Learning Hub, and The E-Waste Database take the form of a digital news outlet and e-learning platform.
 That means we offer EdTech solutions.

 In contrast with most EdTech companies today, we however do not use artificial intelligence (AI) to create or generate our educational resources.
 There are four main reasons behind this choice: (1) AI-generated content is often biased against historically underrecognized groups and it is particularly the voices and concerns of these groups that we want to amplify through our educational resources; (2) We seek to fund writers and creators from historically underrecognized groups rather than use AI-generated content (for which the input contents' original creators are not being rightfully paid); (3) We seek to respect the content, intellectual property, and copyright of other writers and creators and AI currently still fails to do this sufficiently; (4) We want our educational resources to be copyrightable and AI-generated content is not copyrightable (because it is not the work of a human creator and is generated without any human creative contribution).
 Through the choice to not use AI-generated content, we aim to take a more ethical and just approach to creating EdTech solutions.